 Unemployment in many parts of the world, including North America, is much higher today than it was in 2019.
 Supply chains have fragmented, and in some areas of the world, food prices are rising.
 Vaccination rates and the impact of the pandemic can also vary significantly.
 In the U.S., political and racial tension is all too often seething under the surface.

-This means that, as trade shows and conventions begin to open, show hosts, event planners, convention facility administrators and others involved in these events must place people, and facility security, higher on their list.
+This means that, as trade shows and conventions begin to open, trade show industry partners like Exhibits NW, who can assist companies in the creation and successful completion of their desired exhibit, and others involved in these events must place people and facility security, higher on their list.
 Protecting the health and safety of exhibitors and attendees is paramount in 2021, and will likely remain a greater concern going forward than in the past.

 Examining a Post-COVID Trade show